Chich History, Family Crest & Coats of Arms

 Early Origins of the Chich family

 Important Dates for the Chich family

 This web page shows only a small excerpt of our Chich research.
 Another 77 words (6 lines of text) covering the years 141 and 1411 are included under the topic Early Chich History in all our PDF Extended History products and printed products wherever possible.

 Chich Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Chich has appeared include Chich, Chick, Chiche and others.

 Early Notables of the Chich family (pre 1700)

 More information is included under the topic Early Chich Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Chich family to the New World and Oceana
+Migration of the Chich family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Chich arrived in North America very early: Humphrey and John Chick who settled in Barbados in 1654; Sarah Chickley settled in Maryland in 1740; John Chicoll settled in New York in 1822; E. Chick arrived in Acapulco Mexico in 1852..